Eriksen returns to Danish squad after cardiac arrest

 Eriksen terminated his contract with Inter Milan by mutual consent in December as Italian league rules bar players with pacemakers, contrary to the Premier League.

+"His perception of the game and the way he moves on the pitch show what he's capable of.
+He needs to work a little on his strength but you can see that his ball control and vision of the game are there," Hjulmand said.

+"It's the old Christian Eriksen", he said, adding that he expected him to "not just play, but be a deciding factor" for Denmark.

-Throughout his career, he has played 109 caps and scored 36 goals for the Danish squad, which has qualified for the 2022 World Cup in Qatar.
+Throughout his career, Eriksen has played 109 caps and scored 36 goals for the Danish squad, which has qualified for the 2022 World Cup in Qatar.

 © 2022 AFP